 You need to be able to respond to consumer complaints and inquiries while also tracking, monitoring, and analyzing them.
 You also must protect your customer data from unauthorized access that affects its integrity, availability, and confidentiality.

-Not only do you need a compliance program.
-You need to engage third-party auditors to ensure that your organization and your IT suppliers comply with requirements.
+Besides simply having a compliance program, you need to engage third-party auditors to ascertain whether your organization and IT suppliers comply with requirements.

 As with any compliance requirement, your CMS incorporates a variety of internal and external parties.